skykhs3/skykhs3.github.io/_posts/2025-05-07-load-testing.md

 ![Glances system monitoring output](/assets/img/posts/2025-05-07-load-testing/cpu-burning.webp) *Burning my computer...*

-> The glances command gives more specific status information about the server than the top command, but it uses more resources.
+> The [glances](https://github.com/nicolargo/glances){:target="_blank"} command gives more specific status information about the server than the top command, but it uses more resources.
 {: .prompt-tip}

 ### 6.3.
 Changing from HTTP/1.1 to HTTP/2.0 can improve performance?